Boeing battery maker sees lower profits - not due to 787

-KYOTO, Japan (Reuters) - GS Yuasa Corp, the firm whose products are the focus of U.S. and Japanese investigations into what caused battery problems on Boeing Co’s 787 Dreamliner, said it did not expect the issue to hurt either its earnings or its reputation.
+KYOTO, Japan (Reuters) - GS Yuasa Corp (6674.T), the firm whose products are the focus of U.S. and Japanese investigations into what caused battery problems on Boeing Co’s (BA.N) 787 Dreamliner, said it did not expect the issue to hurt either its earnings or its reputation.

 At a news conference on Tuesday, GS Yuasa director Toshiyuki Nakagawa skirted around questions on the status of the company’s supplies to Boeing - a business that accounts for less than 1 percent of its revenue.